abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l \\/
 list every filesystem type under "/" (root) directory entirely, the preceding \\ (may be put as \\\\ too) is to differentiate it with second use above: list every directory under current directory

-$ l -s -i *.bin//
+$ l -z -in *.bin//
 query file only (excluding other type) having 'bin' suffix then list it with the size and file information under current directory entirely

-As absolute path, it always searchs in directories depths explicitly specified, either with or without wildcard such as:
+As absolute path, it always searchs in directories depths as explicitly specified, either with or without wildcard such as:

 /qt/build/core/meta
 means searching for any object type namedly "meta" under "core under "build" in "qt" directory